Alfresco/alfresco-process-infrastructure-deployment/README.md

 * via the _Admin App_ using the _Deployment Service_
 * manually customising the [alfresco-process-application](https://github.com/Alfresco/alfresco-process-application-deployment) helm chart.

-*NB* at the moment only installation in the `default` namespace is supported.

 ## Prerequisites

 ### setup cluster